By Consultant Lindsey Olson

 Both the challenges and the opportunities outlined above are vital for the health of DCs in the future.
 By admitting the challenges you face, you can set up your operation to take advantage of the opportunities.

-Want more insight into the future of the DC?
-Check back in two weeks for our final blog post in the series to learn about the challenges and opportunities that leadership will face in the future as they strive to keep their DCs competitive and relevant.
+Want more insight into the future of your DC?
+Head over to our final blog post in the series to learn about the challenges and opportunities that leadership will face in the future as they strive to keep their DCs competitive and relevant.